 I love coffee.
 Having lived in the Bay Area for the past seven years (minus the past year of backpacking), I can safely say I’m a coffee snob.
 I’m not so bad as to swirl a mug and say something like “There’s notes of pencil shavings in the nose,” but I can definitely taste things like over-extraction and bitterness, and I will go way out of my way for a good cup of single origin, third wave coffee.
 Planning our trip to South America, we were interested to tour a Colombia coffee farm, but we weren’t expecting Colombia coffee to be some of the best coffee we’ve ever had.
 Turns out that we were very wrong.
-During our Colombia coffee farm tour in Salento, we learned that Colombian coffee has been sorely mistreated in the USA.
-Colombian coffee isn’t meant to be dark roasted and bitter (and shouldn’t be relegated to the likes of Folgers et al)!
-We tasted farm fresh light and medium roasted coffee and learned about the truth behind Colombian coffee.
+During our Colombia coffee farm tour in Salento – a must-visit town in Colombia’s beautiful Eje Cafetero, the coffee region – we learned that Colombian coffee has been sorely mistreated in the USA.
+Colombian coffee isn’t meant to be dark roasted and bitter (and shouldn’t be relegated to the likes of Folgers)!
+We tasted farm fresh light and medium roasted coffee and learned about the truth behind Colombian coffee straight from the sourec.

 Colombia is one of the world’s biggest coffee exporters to USA.
 What that means is that all the best beans go stateside and Colombia gets the second class run off.
 So typically, Colombian coffee is best enjoyed outside of Colombia.

 That is, unless you go on a Colombian coffee farm tour.

 We took Colombia coffee farm tours in both Minca and Salento, and by far our favorite Colombia coffee farm tour experience was Finca el Ocaso in Salento!